Despite alliance, Russian shipper holds Venezuela oil hostage over debts

 | ST. EUSTATIUS/HOUSTON

-ST. EUSTATIUS/HOUSTON Venezuela's state-run oil company, PDVSA, sent a tanker in October to the Caribbean with the expectation that its cargo of crude would fetch about $20 million - money the crisis-stricken nation desperately needs.
+ST. EUSTATIUS/HOUSTON Venezuela's state-run oil company, PDVSA, sent a tanker in October to the Caribbean with the expectation that its cargo of crude would fetch about $20 million (15.92 million pounds) - money the crisis-stricken nation desperately needs.

 Instead, the owner of the tanker, the Russian state-owned shipping conglomerate Sovcomflot, held the oil in hopes of collecting partial payment on $30 million that it says PDVSA owes for unpaid shipping fees.